-According to research from the Journal of Clinical Psychology, approximately 8% (yep you read that right) of Americans actually make good on their New Year's resolutions, which, admittedly, doesn’t look so promising.
-The biggest problem, however, is the goals themselves.
-Instead of thinking big (i.e. we’ll do spinning together five times a week), in reality it’s best to start small (i.e. we’ll do one spinning class a week) and work your way up from there.
+According to research from the Journal of Clinical Psychology, approximately 8% (yep, you read that right) of Americans actually make good on their New Year's resolutions, which, admittedly, doesn’t look so promising.
+The biggest problem, however, isn't so much everyone's follow-through as the actual goals themselves.
+Instead of thinking big (i.e. we’ll do spinning together five times a week), in reality, it’s best to start small (i.e. we’ll do one spinning class a week) and work your way up from there.

 You’ll also want to get much more specific with your resolutions, as opposed to keeping them very vague and general.
-For example, don’t just vow to be more affectionate in 2017; find measurable ways you can achieve this goal, like touching each other every time you watch TV, and make that your New Year's mission.
-See, easy right?
+For example, don’t just vow to be more affectionate next year; find measurable ways you can achieve this goal, like touching each other every time you watch TV, and make that your New Year's mission.
+See—easy, right?
 And definitely not nearly as overwhelming as just trying to get in more physical touch.

-From learning his “love language” to playing the appreciation game, we’ve put together 18 New Year's marriage resolutions to get the love flowing and the bonds growing in 2017.
+From learning your partner's “love language” to playing the appreciation game, we’ve put together 18 New Year's marriage resolutions to get the love flowing and the bonds growing in the coming year.
 Remember: you can tailor any and all of these to make them reachable and achievable for your own relationship.

-Every evening at dinner, practice telling your partner one thing you appreciate about him and have him do the same for you.
-It can be something specific like how he helped you solve a dilemma that day or more general like the fact that he works his booty off to support you and the fam!
+Every evening at dinner, practice telling your S.O. one thing you appreciate about him or her and have them do the same for you.
+It can be something specific like how they helped you solve a dilemma that day or more general like the fact that they work their booty off to support you and the family.
 Switch it up nightly, and let the love flow.

 Here’s how she recommends structuring the gripe: “I'm upset/angry/sad about ____.
 In the future I'd like it if you could ____.”

-One thing Crystal Rice, owner of Insieme Consulting, finds that couples in trouble have stopped being affectionate in non-sexual ways.
-So vow to do better!
+One thing that Crystal Rice, owner of Insieme Consulting, finds is that couples in trouble have stopped being affectionate in non-sexual ways—so, vow to do better.

 “By simply sitting next to your partner on the couch, you increase the probability of affection, a commodity often seen far too little in long-term relationships,” she says.

-“It’s common that we loose ourselves in relationships and especially woman tend to put everyone else needs above theirs,” notes sexologist and relationship expert Dr. Nikki Goldstein.
-“Me-time can make you a happier person and therefore an easier person to be in a relationship with.
+“It’s common that we lose ourselves in relationships and women, especially, tend to put everyone else's needs above theirs,” notes Dr. Nikki Goldstein, sexologist and relationship expert.
+“Me-time can make you a happier person and, therefore, an easier person to be in a relationship with.
 Not to mention, this happiness can also transfer to your partner.”
 So basically, it’s a win-win.

 “We can get busy and tired these days and having sex at night can feel like the last thing on the list, but it's important to have a connection and bond with your partner.
-Often, when you get into it, the right feelings of desire, attractions and connection can begin to occur.”
-As she says, “If you don't use it you loose it.”
+Often, when you get into it, the right feelings of desire, attraction, and connection can begin to occur.”
+As she says, “If you don't use it, you lose it.”
 True that.

 Commit To "The Daily Question"